RodelAngeloTariao/Rodel-Angelo-Tariao/README.md

 ## About me:

-I am Juan Dela Cruz, with a flair for coding and database management skills.
+I am Rodel Angelo Tariao, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in tech has started when I took the BS Information Technology program.

 ## Education